What Is Exercise Intolerance and How Does It Impact Those Living With An Autoimmune Disease

-So why does exercise intolerance happen when you have autoimmune disease?
-Well, let’s think about the impact that both autoimmune disease and exercise have on the body, and what happens when you combine them.
+In order to understand the connection between exercise intolerance and autoimmune disease, you first have to look at the impact that both autoimmune disease and exercise have on the body -- and what happens when you combine them.

 Additionally, when you live with autoimmune disease, it means that you have systems in your body that don’t function in a normal capacity.
-These body parts have been under attack by your immune system for a long time and have experienced malfunction and deterioration, and therefore have less capacity to function properly.
-When you put added stress on your body through exercise, each of your body parts have to work together to help you perform the exercise and then recover.
-With a malfunctioning organ/internal system, it is more difficult for your body to actually perform the exercises and then recover properly so you can do it again.
+These body parts have been under attack by your immune system for a long time and have experienced malfunction and deterioration.
+Therefore, they have less capacity to function properly.
+With a malfunctioning organ/internal system, it is more difficult for your body to not only do exercise, but also to recover properly from it so you can do it all again.

 All of this together makes exercising with an autoimmune disorder difficult.
-But, our bodies are designed to be able to push through tough situations, at least in the short term.
-So- we have the ability to overcompensate using our adrenaline.
-To get through the stress and effort of exercise, your body has to kick your adrenaline into gear to make you work harder, sweat more, and keep going.
-This can lead to an overexertion of your adrenal glands (that produce your adrenaline) causing more fatigue and exhaustion.
-Over time, these little glands become overworked and stop producing the adrenaline as needed, and your body loses the ability to push through (often referred to as adrenal fatigue).
+But bodies are designed to be able to push through tough situations -- at least in the short term.
+They have the ability to overcompensate using adrenaline.
+To get through the stress and effort of exercise, your body kicks your adrenaline into gear so you can work harder, sweat more, and keep going.
+This can lead to an overexertion of your adrenal glands (which produces adrenaline), causing more fatigue and exhaustion.
+Over time, these little glands become overworked and stop producing the adrenaline as needed, and your body loses the ability to push through.

-So- it makes sense now why all of these people (including myself) have struggled with exercise intolerance, right?
-It’s just too hard for our bodies to power through in this “no pain no gain” fitness society.
-We quickly burn ourselves out when we try to overexert ourselves with traditionally designed exercise like lengthy cardio sessions, High Intensity Interval Training (HIIT), Cross Fit and Power Yoga.
-And for many people, it’s not just these intense workout programs that can exacerbate the exercise intolerance.
-Even walking or restorative yoga can be too much.
-And if we push though and do the exercises anyways, we often end up with an exercise induced symptom flare up, which puts us out for the count for days, perhaps weeks on end.
+That’s why those of us living with an autoimmune disease have struggled with exercise intolerance -- it’s just too hard for our bodies to power through in this “no pain, no gain” fitness society.
+We quickly burn ourselves out when we try to overexert ourselves with traditionally-designed exercises like lengthy cardio sessions, High Intensity Interval Training (HIIT), Cross Fit and Power Yoga.
+And for many people, even just walking or restorative yoga can be too much.
+If we push through and do the exercises anyway, we often end up with an exercise-induced symptom flare-up, which puts us out for days, if not weeks on end.